What

 certainly the less revered of the batch.
 After all, you still have ample smaller

-and less conspicuous memorabilia of achievement, the prize certificates and ribbons,
+and less conspicuous memorabilia of achievement, prize certificates and ribbons, small medals, badges and patches, group photos, racing numbers from

-10k,s and that wonderful green Seattle Marathon t-shirt, now long gone since it
+10Ks, and that wonderful green Seattle Marathon t-shirt, now long gone since it

 was worn until threadbare.